intbeam/discovery/README.md

 # Discovery

-Code projects with the explicit intent of learning something new.
+Contains code projects with the explicit intent of learning something new.
 Code in this repo is of low quality and probably unfinished

 If there is something I need to learn for the RPG game, it might go in here first.